 If you have asthma, you know how it feels to have a “flare-up.”
 It’s hard to breathe.
 Your chest may feel tight.
 You may feel tired and not want to play.
 How you feel tells you what “asthma zone” you’re in.
 Know how to tell whether you are in the green, yellow, or red zone.
 And know what to do for each zone.

-When your lungs are fine, you’re in the green zone.
+When your breathing is OK, you’re in the green zone.
 You feel good.
 Asthma doesn’t get in your way.
 Keep using your controller inhaler.
 And watch for triggers (things that can make your asthma worse).

 You’re starting to have a flare-up.
 Ask an adult for help.
 Use your quick-relief inhaler.
 Yellow zone symptoms may be:

 Getting tired with activity or exercise

 You’re having a flare-up!
 Tell your parents or another adult right away.
 Use your quick-relief inhaler.